-- 5.1.1 API licenses two types of Marks: the API Certification Mark "Starburst" and the API Service Symbol "Donut."
-On May 1, 2020, API will begin licensing a third mark, the API Certification Mark "Shield."
-Certain oils are capable of meeting the technical and licensing requirements of two of the marks.
+- 5.1.1 API licenses three types of Marks: the API Certification Mark "Starburst" and the API Service Symbol "Donut."
+As of May 1, 2020, API has licensed a third mark, the API Certification Mark "Shield."
+Certain oils are capable of meeting the technical and licensing requirements of two of the Marks.
 If properly licensed, these engine oils may be labeled with either or two API Marks.
-Examples of these three types of Marks are shown in Figures 1 and 2. - 5.1.2 API's licensing of an engine oil does not imply that oils with the API Marks are appropriate for all vehicles or engines in the field.
+Examples of these three types of Marks are shown in Figure 1 and Figure 2. - 5.1.2 API's licensing of an engine oil does not imply that oils with the API Marks are appropriate for all vehicles or engines in the field.
 The consumer must refer to the owner's or operator's manual for specific vehicle or engine manufacturer's engine oil recommendations.

-5.2 API Certification Marks "Starburst" and "Shield"
+5.2.
+API Certification Marks "Starburst" and "Shield"

 5.2.1 Each API Certification Mark is designed for the identification of engine oils recommended for a general application (for example, gasoline, fuel-flexible, and light-duty diesel).
-The API Certification Marks Starburst and Shield may be licensed only if an oil satisfies the requirements of the most recent and applicable ILSAC minimum performance standards specified in Annex Q. The API Starburst remains the same for a given application even if a new minimum engine oil performance standard is developed for the application (see Annex C).
-The viscosity within the API Shield may be changed if new viscosities are added to the requirements in Annex Q, paragraph Q.6.
+The API Certification Marks "Starburst" and "Shield" may be licensed only if an oil satisfies the requirements of the most recent and applicable ILSAC minimum performance standards specified in Annex Q. The API "Starburst" remains the same for a given application even if a new minimum engine oil performance standard is developed for the application (see Annex C).
+The viscosity within the API "Shield" may be changed if new viscosities are added to the requirements in Annex Q, Table Q-7.

-Figure 1-API Certification Marks Starburst and Shield
+Figure 1-API Certification Marks "Starburst" and "Shield"

-5.2.2 The ILSAC GF-5 minimum performance standard for passenger car motor oils (see Annex Q, paragraph Q.5) provides the current basis for issuance of a license to use the API Certification Mark.
-(See 5.4 for a list of viscosity grades eligible to obtain a license to use the API Certification Mark).
-On May 1, 2020, API-licensed oils that meet the criteria for ILSAC GF-6A will be eligible to display the API Starburst, and API-licensed oils that meet ILSAC GF-6B will be eligible to display the API Shield (see Annex Q, paragraph Q.6).
+5.2.2 ILSAC GF-6A and ILSAC GF-6B are the minimum performance standards for passenger cars providing the current bases for issuance of a license to bear the API Certification Marks.
+As of May 1, 2020, API-licensed oils that meet the criteria for ILSAC GF-6A are eligible to display the API "Starburst" (see Annex Q, Table Q-6), and API-licensed oils that meet ILSAC GF-6B are eligible to display the API "Shield" (see Annex Q, Table Q-7.) .
+See 5.4. for a list of viscosity grades eligible to obtain a license to use the API Certification Mark.

-5.3 API Service Symbol
+5.3.
+API Service Symbol